pidg3/P4-Performance-Optimisation/README.md

 ## Website Performance Optimization portfolio project

-Here's my effort at P4 for the Udacity Front End Nanodegree course.
+Here's my second effort at P4 for the Udacity Front End Nanodegree course.

 This project was all about perforance optimisation - both for initial page load, and for interaction/animations once page has loaded.